18 - 22 October 2021

 - Organisations that represent the interests of the sector and/or act as their voice

-- Accountants, auditors and solicitors acting as professional advisers to the sector
+- Accountants, auditors, solicitors and insurers acting as professional advisors to the sector

 - Regulators, law enforcers and policymakers working to safeguard the sector, and